aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 An app architecture should **scream about the use cases** of the app.

 Architectures are **not about frameworks**.
 They should not be supplied by frameworks.
 Frameworks are tools to be used, not architectures to be conformed to. **If your architecture is based on frameworks, then it cannot be based on your use cases.**

+#### THE PURPOSE OF AN ARCHITECTURE

+Good architectures are centered on use cases so that architects can safely describe the structures that support those use cases with **no commiting to frameworks, tools, and other environments issues**.
+The first concern of an architect is to make sure that the building is usable – not to ensure that the house is made of bricks.
+Yes, using bricks do matter, but they should not be in the center of the architecture.

+A good architecture allows decisions about frameworks, etc to be deferred, revisited and changed.
+Frameworks are options to be left open.
+A good architecture **emphasizes the use cases and decouples them from peripheral concerns**.